gianscuri/DataViz_PROMs_Score_Matplotlib/README.md

-# Data Visualization: realtionship between PROMs scores after surgery and weather conditions
+# Data Visualization: relationship between PROMs scores after surgery and weather conditions

 Two inforgraphs made with the matplotlib library to investigate if the PROMs scores after surgery are biased by the weather conditions on the day of compilation.